orcodeep/CSAPP/notes/Readme.md

 - Executes them one-by-one (unless a jump/call/branch changes control flow and takes it some other address in `.text`)

-`ret` is just another instruction in the .text section.
+ret is just another instruction in the .text section.
 So `rip` reaches this instruction just like any other.

 what does ret do:

-- RET pops a value from the stack
+- ret pops a value from the stack

 - That popped value must be an address in .text (normally).
   `so ret pop a stack address and that stack address contains an address inside the .text section`

-- RIP becomes that value
+- `rip` becomes that value

 - CPU continues executing in `.text`